 Not to mention, they are often flavorless and are a great way to sneak in extra protein into your diet.

-My favorite collagen peptides are from Great Lakes Gelatin (not sponsored, I just love them).
+My favorite are from Great Lakes Gelatin (not sponsored, I just love them).
 They don’t have an after taste (like many others I’ve tried) and their collagen and gelatin products come from grass-fed cows.

 Now that you know what collagen peptides are, here are 5 ways to use them in your recipes!

-A favorite way to use collagen peptides is in protein-energy bites.
+A favorite way to use hydrolyzed collagen is in protein-energy bites.
 It’s a great way to get some extra protein into my snacks that I meal-prep.

-To incorporate them into your energy bites, simply add a scoop or two of collagen peptides into your energy bite dough and prepare them as you normally would.
+To incorporate them into your energy bites, simply add a scoop or two into your energy bite dough and prepare them as you normally would.

 Some of the protein-energy bite recipes I’ve developed sport a whopping 5 – 8g of protein per serving.
 Here’s a list of my favorite energy bite recipes: